tomfriwel/notes/reactnative.md

 2. If you've installed a library with native content that requires linking, and you've linked it with rnpm then you can do: `rnpm unlink package_name` then follow step 1
 3. If you've installed a library with native content manually, then just undo all the steps you took to add the library in the first place.
 Then follow step 1.

+Search `package_name` in project, and delete lines contain it if necessary.

 # react-native-camera